 Some pregnancy tests can be unpredictable and can give false positives.

-Home pregnancy tests can be unreliable because they test the HCG levels in your urine.
+Home pregnancy tests can be unreliable because of how they measure the HCG levels in your urine.

 Depending on the time of day that you decide to take the test you may not see the correct results.

 If you are not sure about the accuracy of your home pregnancy test then it would be helpful for you to perhaps visit a doctor.

 Your doctor will be able to confirm the pregnancy for you by carrying out specific blood tests.

 Aside from going to see your doctor, you can also be on the lookout for other early pregnancy symptoms that you may have.